 - To affect or touch

-Paul is the type of leader that that can motivate the people around him to achieve extraordinary results.
+Paul is the type of leader that can motivate the people around him to achieve extraordinary results.

-Let’s See How Paul’s Organizations Inspires Him
+Let’s See How Paul’s Organization Inspires Him

-Paul has found that even the smallest initiatives require discussions and approvals which continually drain his energy.
+Paul has found that even the smallest initiatives require discussions and approvals, which continually drain his energy.